ansys/pyensight/doc/source/calc_functions.rst

 This function only operates on model parts with pre-defined species.
 The specified materials can either be a list of materials or a single material value.
-The specified species can either be a list, a single specie, or no specie (that is a null species list which then computes an element value based on only material fraction contributions).
-The scalar per element value can either be an active variable, or a scalar value (that is the value 1 would give pure material fraction and/or specie value extraction).
+The specified species can either be a list, a single specie, or no specie (that is a null species list that then computes an element value based on only material fraction contributions).
+The scalar per element value can either be an active variable or a scalar value (that is the value 1 would give pure material fraction and/or specie value extraction).

-Both material and specie names are selected from the context sensitive Active Variables list which changes to a Materials list and then a Species List for their respective prompts.
+Both material and specie names are selected from the context-sensitive **Active Variables** list, which changes to the **Materials** list and **Species** list for their respective prompts.

 .. _MatToScalar: